 Seti Johnson and Sharee Smoot v.
-Jessup
+Goodwin

 The North Carolina Division of Motor Vehicles (DMV) has revoked the licenses of hundreds of thousands of people simply because they cannot afford to pay traffic fines and court costs.
 The SPLC filed a federal lawsuit seeking to end the practice, which disproportionately harms African-American drivers.